muneer78/muneer78.github.io/_posts/2020-04-23-great-lines-all-the-smoke-edition.md

 ---
-tags: great-lines, video, newsletter
+date: 2020-04-23
-title: "Great Lines: All the Smoke Edition"
+title: All The Smoke Edition
+tags: video, newsletter
 ---